How to use filters in the planner

 Filter by Campaigns

 If you're running multiple campaigns, this filter allows you to track posts associated with specific campaigns.
-By selecting a campaign, you can view only the posts that belong to that campaign, helping you analyze performance and manage content effectively.
+By selecting a campaign, you can view only the posts that belong to it, helping you analyze performance and manage content effectively.

 This filter is useful for: